evert/bigint-money/readme.md

   specified.
 * Uses 20 decimals for all calculations.

-`bigint` is really new.
-As of today, this library only works in up-to-date versions of Chrome and Node.js.
-See [caniuse.com][5].
+`bigint` is still a fairly new Javascript.
+As of today it works in up-to-date versions of Chrome, Firefox and Node.js, but not yet in Safari.
+To see the current support status check out [caniuse.com][5].

-My advice is to NOT use this with browsers until there's other browsers than Chrome to support this.
-It works great with Node.js 10.4 and up though.

 Benchmark
 ---------